“WATERING ROCKS” REVIEW

 By Dave Maurer

 If your life seems confusing, out of control, or like a tangled mess, then this book is for you!
-It contains the roadmap to get some clarity.
-Developing personally and professionally happens around four key areas:
+It contains the roadmap to getting some clarity.
+Personal and professional development happens within 4 key areas:

 Physical – my physical body and my health.